sivakarthikeyan13/Messaging-App/README.md

 # Messaging-App
 ## About The Project
-This is a Android Messaging App that allows the user to create a account using their email id and to chat with other users of the App.
+This is an Android Messaging App that allows the user to create a account using their email id and to chat with other users of the App.
 All the data, chats and profile pic of the users are stored in a firebase database

 ### Built With
 This App is entirly coded with ***Kotlin*** using __Android Studio__.